calebtham/calebtham/README.md

 - 💼 Graduate Software Engineer at Starling Bank.
 Previously at JPMorgan and Progressive.
 - 🎓 MEng Computer Science at the University of Warwick.
 First Class Honours.
 Awarded "Best overall graduating MEng student in Computer Science".
-- 💻 Most skilled in Python, Java, and TypeScript/JavaScript.
+- 💻 Most skilled in Python, Java, and TypeScript/JavaScript (React).

 <h3>🔗 Links: </h3>
 <div>